rich-newman/typescript-analyzer/README.md

 ### Only Run if Requested

 There is an 'Only run if requested' option on Tools/Options/TypeScript Analyzer.
 If this is set to true then the analyzer will only run if explicitly requested with 'Run TypeScript Analyzer' from the Solution Explorer context menu, or on a build if 'Run on Build' is also true.
 This means we disable the default behavior of running the analyzer whenever an individual .ts or .tsx file is opened or saved.

+### codelyzer

+A locally installed instance of [codelyzer](http://codelyzer.com/) will work with the TypeScript Analyzer.
+However, the analyzer ships with its own versions of tslint and typescript.
+It runs these from a temporary folder.
+Hence for codelyzer to work it's best to install it locally along with the same versions, currently tslint 5.6.0 and typescript 2.4.2.
+It will usually also work with other compatible versions.
+However, we know that versions of codelyzer before 3.0 are not compatible with these versions of tslint and typescript.
+See below for an alternative.

+### 'Use local ng lint' Option

+This option on Tools/Options/TypeScript Analyzer runs tslint locally for an [Angular CLI](https://cli.angular.io/) installation by issuing an 'ng lint' command from a hidden cmd.exe window in the project folder.
+This is useful if your Angular project uses older versions of codelyzer (before 3.0).

+This approach bypasses some of our existing infrastructure.
+In particular it uses the local versions of tslint and typescript in the node_modules subfolder rather than the versions shipped with the analyzer.
+It needs an [Angular CLI](https://cli.angular.io/) install to work.
+It's also a little slower than our usual linting.
+For the results to show up in the Error List the files to lint still have to be included in the Visual Studio project, or included in a regular tsconfig.json that is in the Visual Studio project with 'Use tsconfig.json files' set in the options.

+If the call to 'ng lint' fails for any reason the analyzer falls back to using the prepackaged tslint.
+At present we don't have good reporting if that happens.